ngntrgduc/get-shit-done/README.md

 # Get shit done
-No more procrastination.

-## How it works?
-The extension will "**block**" some specific sites by turning them to a black background with 👁️.
+This browser extension will "**block**" some specific sites by turning them to a black background with 👁️ (Yes, I am watching you 🙂).

 ## Features
 - Currently support sites: Facebook, Messenger, Instagram, TikTok (block forever, can be unblocked by turning off the extension ~~permanently~~ **temporarily**.)